-- Monitor consistency of standards across the school, through work scrutiny, learning walks and lesson visits. - Share new ideas, resources and materials that may assist with assessment within their subject - Analyse KS1 and KS2 National Curriculum tests and track information in their subjects over time to identify trends. - Analyse data from class teachers for their subject area and identify successes and areas for improvement. - Lead on moderation within their subject area in staff meeting times. - Consider Assessment on subject action plans - Report back to the Headteacher and Deputy Headteacher.
+- Monitor consistency of standards across the school, through work scrutiny, learning walks, pupil voice and lesson visits. - Subject Leaders need to have a clear understanding of the end points of their subjects at the different points within our school e.g. EYFS, KS1, LKS2 and UKS2 - Subject leaders need to ensure that all teachers are clear on what needs to be assessed within their subject - Subject leaders need to ensure Knowledge Organises mirror key assessment knowledge - Subject Leaders need to check to see if pupils know more, do more and remember more. - Share new ideas, resources and materials that may assist with assessment within their subject - Analyse KS1 and KS2 National Curriculum tests and track information in their subjects over time to identify trends. - Analyse data from class teachers for their subject area and identify successes and areas for improvement. - Lead on moderation within their subject area in staff meeting times. - Regularly assess the standard of assessment within their subject across the school - Report back to the Headteacher and Deputy Headteacher.